bnb-chain/BEPs/BEP82.md

 - Removing the owner verification when handling some token related transactions.

 ## 5. Specification
-### 5.1 Owner Transfer
+### 5.1 Transfer Ownership
-**OwnerTransfer** transaction can transfer ownership of a specific token to another address, and only the original owner has the permission to send this transaction.
+**TransferOwnership** transaction can transfer ownership of a specific token to another address, and only the original owner has the permission to send this transaction.

-A fee (a fixed amount of BNB) will be charged on **OwnerTransfer** transaction.
+A fee (a fixed amount of BNB) will be charged on **TransferOwnership** transactions.

-Parameters for OwnerTransfer Operation:
+Parameters for TransferOwnership Operation:

 |     **Field**       | **Type**    |    **Description**        |
 | ------------------- | ----------- | ------------------------  |